Ahel2000/iris/README.md

 Let’s assume that these are the only species our hobby botanist will encounter in the wild.

 Our goal is to build a machine learning model that can learn from the measurements of these irises whose species is known, so that we can predict the species for a new iris.

+## APPROACH
+From the figure given below it is easy to observe that every feature distinctly differentiates the species of the iris.